 ONE ROWING BOAT

-A NEW GUINESS WORLD RECORD
+A NEW GUINNESS WORLD RECORD

 Their 3,000 mile challenge took them across the Atlantic, from la Gomera to Antigua, as part of the Talisker Whisky Atlantic Challenge.